regiregi22/RaspiNail/raspibolt_61_system-overview.md

 $ exit
 ```

-You can now start the script with `sudo RaspiNail` and it is shown every time you log in.
+You can now start the script with `sudo raspinail` and it is shown every time you log in.

 If the script is showing 'Public Not reachable' but you do have incoming connections and the blockchain is syncing, you might have a router that does not support NAT Loopback.
 Please check your node at https://bitnodes.earn.com, if it displays your node as available remove the # on lines 147 and 148 and put them before 149 and 150 by editing the file:
 ```sh